jayproulx/aws-ha-lamp-example/README.md

 - Default Elastic Beanstalk environment will provision t1.micro instances, suitable for free tier
 - CloudFront in front of static resources and application will lower latency for certain requests within TTL across geographies
 - CloudFront will additionally reduce load on resources
+- RDS connection info is passed through cloudformation template parameters, ideally these should be stored in SSM

 ## instructions: